 - Spoon half of banana mixture into six 6-oz. ramekins or custard cups coated with cooking spray.
 Sprinkle each with 1 tablespoon bread crumbs.
 Top with remaining banana mixture.
 Spoon 2 tablespoons remaining orange juice over each.

-- In a bowl, combine the oats, brown sugar, orange peel, cinnamon and salt; cut in butter until mixture resembles coarse crumbs.
+- In a small bowl, combine the oats, brown sugar, orange zest, cinnamon and salt; cut in butter until mixture resembles coarse crumbs.
 Sprinkle over bananas.

 Originally published as Banana Brown Betty in Light & Tasty February/March 2007, p51